-Since the topics that the Sounding Board discusses are too widespread and varied, the sounding board is split up in three groups: Business Operations, Education & Research and student activition and a Policy Group.
-Next to the plenary meetings, these groups meet once or twice a year in an informal setting to present their results and exchange ideas, experiences, do’s and don’ts.
+Since the topics that the Sounding Board discusses are too widespread and varied, the sounding board is split up in groups based on themes.
+Examples of these groups are: Food group, CO2-compensation group, Mobility group, Education group, Waste group, Energy group and Biodiversity group.
+These groups meet twice a year in an informal setting, to present their results and exchange ideas, experiences, do’s and don’ts.
 They can choose to meet more often or to work online if they deem it necessary.
 Members can also join a group that they are not usually represented in, if a specific subject is of interest.

 Tasks of the SBB members (in general):

-Participating in the group meetings once a month (ca. 1h each)
+Participating in the group meetings (frequency differs, ca. 1h each)

-Participating in the general SBB meetings (twice a year)
+Participating in the general SBB meetings (twice a year, ca. 2h each)